c-alcantara/bight/README.md

 ## REQUIRMENTS:

 1. Make sure you have NPM/Node installed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-2. You must have an OpenAPI Key for the page to open and forresponses.
+2. You must have an OpenAPI Key for this to work at all.
 You'll need ElevenLabs Speech Synthesis keys as well.
 Current News/Events feature has been removed from this build temporarily.